robhami/ZTM_REACT/README.md

 Key principles:

-* Components separate not dependant other parts of
+* Components separate & not dependant other parts of projects

 * One way data flow- data loads from top to bottom.
 Only children know about changes not parents.

 * Virtual DOM- react bot creates virtual DOM which is JS object- then bot works in most optimum way

-* Great Ecosystem
+* Great Ecosystem- lots of material, apps and support

-Create React App
+#### Create React App ####

+Is the app that manages application development.

 To install globally on PC: